ruthjomo/LandingPageProject/README.md

 ## Author:RUTH MURONJI JOMO

 ## Description
-{This project is a landing page for my programming portfolio.It consists of an about me,my hobbies,projects and contacts. }
+This project is a landing page for my programming portfolio.It consists of an about me,my hobbies,projects and contacts.
 ##Project setup instructions
 *Create a github repository
 *Git clone to my local folder